ably77/gloo-mesh-argocd-blog/README.md

-# GitOps with ArgoCD and Gloo Mesh (part 1)
+# GitOps with ArgoCD and Gloo Mesh

 # Introduction
 GitOps is becoming increasingly popular approach to manage Kubernetes components.
 It works by using Git as a single source of truth for declarative infrastructure and applications, allowing your application definitions, configurations, and environments to be declarative and version controlled.
 This helps to make these workflows automated, auditable, and easy to understand.

 # Purpose of this Tutorial
-The intended use case for part 1 of this blog series is primarily to demonstrate how Gloo Mesh components can be deployed using a GitOps workflow (in this case Argo CD).
+The intended use case for this blog series is primarily to demonstrate how Gloo Mesh components can be deployed using a GitOps workflow (in this case Argo CD).

 In this blog we will walk through the following steps:
 - Installing Argo CD